LaravelDaily/laravel-tips/log-and-debug.md

 ### Discover all events fired in one request

-If you want to implement a new listener to especific event but you dont know what is your name, u can log all events fired during the request.
+If you want to implement a new listener to a specific event but you don't know its name, you can log all events fired during the request.

 You can use the `\Illuminate\Support\Facades\Event::listen()` method on `boot()` method of `app/Providers/EventServiceProvider.php` to catch all events fired.